Python-Crash-Course/Python201/Session 0 - Git/git.md

 ## What is Git?

 * Most widely used version control technology in the world
-* Created by Linus Thorvalds
+* Created by Linus Thorvalds (creator of Linux, Android ...)
-* Free to use
+* Free and open-source
 * Works best for text files, but can be used for other file types

 ---